DanielJGil/mans-search-for-pizza/README.md

 - Once the user orders the food, a new page will display with the information of the current order, including estimated delivery time.
 This order can also be searched for later using the ORDER ID.
 <img width="1470" alt="Screenshot 2023-11-14 at 14 50 24" src="https://github.com/DanielJGil/mans-search-for-pizza/assets/131858991/139bdfc2-fea6-49dd-9dbf-b85e153ad2da">

-I created this app using React and used an API which contains all the restaurant data and allows new orders to be created on the database.

-My technology decisions:
-Routing - React Router / Styling - Tailwind / Remote State Management - React Router / UI State Management - Redux